faulhat/author-id-server/README.md

 python -m app.main
 ```

 The app will serve on localhost:8090 by default.
 This can be changed in the config/config.json file.
+By default a test user will be created when you start the server.
+You can alter the credentials for this user in that config file as well.